What is a meniscus tear?

 Whenever possible, meniscus surgery is done using arthroscopy, rather than through a large cut in the knee.

-The location (zone) of the tear is one of the most important factors in determining treatment.
-See a picture of the meniscus zones.
+The location (zone) of the tear is one of the most important things that helps determine treatment.

 - Tears at the outer edge of the meniscus (red zone) tend to heal well because there is good blood supply.
 Minor tears may heal on their own with a brace and a period of rest.
 If they do not heal or if repair is deemed necessary, the tear can be sewn together.
 This repair is usually successful in the red zone.

 - The inner two-thirds (white zone) of the meniscus does not have a good blood supply, so it does not heal well either on its own or after repair.
 If torn pieces float into the joint space, which may result in a "locked" knee or cause other symptoms, the torn portion is removed (partial meniscectomy) and the edges of the remaining meniscus are shaved to make the meniscus smooth.

 - When the tear extends from the red zone into the white zone, there may be enough blood supply for healing.
 The tear may be repaired or removed.
 This is something the orthopedic surgeon decides during the surgery.

 Also, the pattern of the tear may determine whether a tear can be repaired.
 Longitudinal tears are often repairable.
 Radial tears may be repairable depending on where they are located.
 Horizontal and flap (oblique) tears are generally not repairable.